We offer a variety of free resources for the community, all of which can be downloaded and printed for use.

 MI Health Link Member

-Our ‘Mi Health Link Member’ booklet highlights Michigan’s Mi Health Link program which provides coordinated medical, mental health, and substance use disorder services to residents in Macomb County who are covered by both Medicare and Medicaid.
-Throughout this booklet, an overview of information regarding Mi Health Link services through MCCMH or our contract agencies will be provided.
-To print or download this document, click the link below.
+The “MI Health Link Member” booklet outlines Michigan’s MI Health Link program, which offers coordinated medical, mental health, and substance use disorder services to Macomb County residents covered by Medicare and Medicaid.
+This booklet provides an overview of MI Health Link services available through MCCMH and our contracted agencies.

 Click here to download our ‘MI Health Link Member’ brochure.